encryptedcation/NoDoubt/README.md

 - Install the prerequisite libraries:
     - `python3 -m pip install -U discord.py`
     - `python3 -m pip install requests`
-- Run bot.py
+- Run bot.py.
-- Message `$help` in a channel in your server to get the list of commands
+- Message `$help` in a channel in your server to get the list of commands.